microsoft/Yams/Docs/Deploy_Orleans_App_in_YAMS.md

 ```

 * In the `AppConfig.json` file properties, under "Copy to Output Directory", select either "Copy Always" or "Copy if Newer".
-* Finally, build the project and make sure that `WebApp.exe`, `OrleansClientConfiguration.xml` and `AppConfig.json` are copied to the build output directory and have the correct content.
+* Finally, build the project and make sure that `WebApp.exe` and `AppConfig.json` are copied to the build output directory and have the correct content.

-# Deploy the orleans app and the web app to YAMS
+# Deploy the Orleans app and the web app to YAMS
 To deploy both apps to YAMS follow the steps below:
 * Upload the build output of **OrleansHost** build output to the `applications/hello.orleans/1.0.0` blob directory.
 * Upload the build output of **WebApp** build output to the `applications/hello.webapp/1.0.0` blob directory.